 - What are the methods to integrate payment gateway?

 The methods may vary for different payment gateway providers.
-However, common methods include:
+However, common methods of how to connect to payment gateway include:

 - Direct API Integration or Hosted Payment Gateway: Directly integrating with the gateway’s API using programming languages like PHP, Java, or Python.